 Rules of Evidence - Preponderance Standard

-The question of whether there is sufficient evidence to substantiate a violation will be decided based on a preponderance of the evidence.
+The question of whether there is sufficient evidence to substantiate a determination of responsibility will be decided based on a preponderance of the evidence.
 This means that which is more convincing, credible, and of greater weight or probability.

-After all information has been presented and the hearing has been adjourned, the SHP goes into a closed deliberation to determine whether the respondent is responsible or not responsible for the alleged policy violation.
+After all information has been presented and the hearing has been adjourned, the SHP goes into a closed deliberation to determine whether the respondent is responsible or not responsible for the alleged prohibited behavior.
 The determination between responsible and not responsible is made by a majority vote of the SHP.
 If the Respondent is found responsible, any previous student conduct findings of responsibility are shared with the panelists.
-The panel determines appropriate sanctions.
+The panel determines appropriate outcomes.